Year-End Procedure

 9. Print and Check the Balance Sheet

-Check is the Proof at the bottom of this report.
-It should be zero.
-Common accounting principles dictate that the Assets should equal the Liabilities plus Owner Equity.
-The Proof is the difference between the two; therefore, if they are equal, the Proof should be zero.
+Check the Proof at the bottom of the Balance Sheet report; it should read zero.
+According to accounting principles, Assets should equal Liabilities + Owner Equity.
+If they are balanced, the Proof will be zero.

-The total net profit in the year-to-date column should equal the Current Earnings on the Balance Sheet.
-If they are not equal, you may have added some ledger numbers since the last time you created the report.
-Run the report again and review it.
-When those two numbers agree, you can be reasonably certain the report is OK.
+The total net profit in the Year-to-Date column should match the Current Earnings on the Balance Sheet.
+If they differ, review any ledger entries made since the last report and re-run the report.
+Once the figures align, you can be confident the report is accurate.

 11. Print and Check the Aged A/R Report

-The Aged A/R report shows the total amounts owed to you by each client at the end of the year.
-The total amount owing at the bottom should equal the value of Accounts Receivable on the Balance Sheet.
-If not, you’ll need to find out why and fix it.
-It could be the options you selected when printing the report.
+The Aged A/R report shows amounts owed by clients at year-end.
+The total should match the Accounts Receivable value on the Balance Sheet.
+If not, investigate and adjust accordingly.
+This may involve selecting the right options when generating the report.

 12. Print and Check the Aged A/P Report

-The Aged A/P report shows you the total amounts owed to each supplier and should agree with the value of Accounts Payable on the Balance Sheet.
+Similarly, the Aged A/P report should reflect amounts owed to suppliers, and the total should match the Accounts Payable value on the Balance Sheet.

 14. Final Adjustments

-When your accountant is done, you will get a list of adjusting entries for depreciating some of your assets and other calculations that are important.
-Create a journal entry for each of these and post them to the last day of the previous financial year.
+Once your accountant completes their review, they will provide a list of adjusting entries for asset depreciation and other necessary calculations.
+Create a journal entry for each of these adjustments and post them to the last day of the previous financial year.

-To advance the Ledger Book Month select the following menu path: General Ledger > Closing Routines.
+To advance the Ledger Book Month, go to General Ledger > Closing Routines.